71/offlineowl/README.md

 I really like [Duolingo]; however, even as a [Plus](https://www.duolingo.com/plus) subscriber, their amazing [dictionary] remains online-only, which prevents me from looking up words I have forgotten on-the-go while in Korea.

-This web-app provides an interface similar to [Duolingo]'s [dictionary], with an added detail:
-**all queried words are saved to the browser's storage**, which allows anyone to bring up the website offline to lookup cached words.

-A pretty recent browser is needed.
+Additionally, some courses (such as the Korean one) do not have lessons built into the app, and therefore cannot be studied offline.

+This repository provides two projects:
+- In [`bin`](./bin), a Node.JS CLI app can scrape a Duolingo course to export all vocabulary and lessons from it, generating a JSON file.
+- In [`app`](./app), an offline-first PWA that can query the generated JSON file is provided.

+Since recent JavaScript features are used throughout the project, both the browser and Node.JS must have relatively recent versions.

 [Duolingo]: https://duolingo.com